 Jones Energy, Inc. Extends Preferred Stock Conversion Deadline

 AUSTIN, Texas, Jan.
-28, 2019 (GLOBE NEWSWIRE) -- Jones Energy, Inc. (OTCQX: JONE) (“Jones Energy” or “the Company”) today announced that its Board of Directors has approved a further extension of the conversion window for holders of the Company’s 8.0% Series A Perpetual Convertible Preferred Stock (the “Preferred Stock”) giving such holders special rights to convert shares of Preferred Stock to Class A Common Stock at a premium to the existing conversion rate, previously set to expire on February 1, 2019.
-The special rights conversion end date has now been extended to February 15, 2019.
+08, 2019 (GLOBE NEWSWIRE) -- Jones Energy, Inc. (OTCQX: JONE) (“Jones Energy” or “the Company”) today announced that its Board of Directors has approved an extension of the conversion window for holders of the Company’s 8.0% Series A Perpetual Convertible Preferred Stock (the “Preferred Stock”).
+On November 26, 2018, the Company issued a Fundamental Change notice to holders of the Preferred Stock in conjunction with the delisting of the Company’s Class A common stock from the New York Stock Exchange, giving such holders special rights to convert shares of Preferred Stock to Class A Common Stock at a premium to the existing conversion rate until January 14, 2019.
+The special rights conversion end date has now been extended to February 1, 2019.

 /EIN News/ -- Holders of the Preferred Stock can contact their broker for additional information and to initiate a conversion.